 Inspect power steering hoses for leaks.

-Place a drain pan under the pressure hose connection at the steering rack.
+Place a drain pan under the pressure hose connection at the steering rack or gearbox.

 Fill the power steering reservoir with the manufacturer's recommended power steering fluid.